Marcus Gheeraerts the Elder’s allegory of iconoclasm, ca.1566 — Source.

-By the way, Henry Holiday only contributed nine illustrations to The Hunting of the Snark and two illustrations for the book cover.
+By the way, Henry Holiday contributed only nine (not ten) illustrations to The Hunting of the Snark and two illustrations for the book cover.
 The Ocean Chart probably had been made by a typesetter.

 And there are various way’s to write Gheeraert’s name. 😉

 I entered the Snark hunting grounds in December 2008. http://www.artandpopularculture.com/User:Goetzkluge could give you an idea where I was in 2010.